Intimate? Yes. Like one person talking to another.

 Even a slight change can suggest a conversation.

-When Air New Zealand cabin crew say, 'Please turn your cellphones (plural) off', you know they're talking to the crowd.
+When Air New Zealand cabin crew say, 'Please turn your cellphones (plural) off', you know they're addressing the crowd.
 When they say 'Please turn your cellphone off'' you know they are talking to you.
 (Feel free to join my campaign to persuade them to change.)